 Otherwise you’ll have to go to a gym, which isn’t bad, or steam your bathroom out, which isn’t bad either, or get a ‘sauna blanket’ or portable till you expand.

-Which is exactly what I did when I purchased a sauna blanket years backs from HigherDOSE.
-To check it out go here.
+Which is exactly what I did when I purchased this sauna blanket years backs from HigherDOSE—the only ETL Certified sauna blanket on the market:

 I use my sauna blanket a lot in the winter to avoid venturing out in storms, so they’re convenient and not a bad investment if you can’t get a large one.